 - Elland Rd park and ride expansion

 - Stourton M621 Junction 7 park and ride

-- An additional bus based park and ride in the north of the city at a location to be determined3.
+- An additional bus based park and ride in the north of the city at a location to be determined.

 - A61(N) Bus Corridor enhancements

 - A58 (N) Bus Corridor enhancements

 - A64 Bus Corridor enhancements

 - A639 Bus Corridor enhancements

 - A61(S) Leeds Wakefield Bus Corridor

 - A653 Leeds Dewsbury Corridor

 - A62 Bus Corridor enhancements

 - A58 (S) Bus Corridor enhancements

 - A647 Leeds Bradford Corridor

 - A65 Bus Corridor enhancements

 - A660 Bus Corridor enhancements

 - Transport hubs and gateways:

-- o Leeds City station
+- Leeds City station

-- o Leeds bus station
+- Leeds bus station

-- o Corn Exchange
+- Corn Exchange

 - o Headrow

-- o Albion St
+- Albion St

-- o Infirmary St
+- Infirmary St

-- o Woodhouse La
+- Woodhouse La

-- o Cross Gates
+- Cross Gates

-3 This will include consideration of a number of potential locations including the previously identified sites at Bodington, Alwoodley and Grimes Dyke.
+&lt;sup>3 This will include consideration of a number of potential locations including the previously identified sites at Bodington, Alwoodley and Grimes Dyke.